Sim racing wheel

-A racing wheel is a control device for use in racing games, racing simulators, and driving simulators.
-They are usually packaged with a large paddle styled as a steering wheel, along with a set of pedals for accelerator, brake, and clutch, as well as transmission controls.
+A sim racing wheel, also known as racing wheel, is a control device for use in racing games, racing simulators, and driving simulators.
+They are usually packaged with a large paddle styled as a steering wheel, along with a set of pedals for the accelerator, brake, and clutch, as well as transmission controls.
 An analog wheel and pedal set such as this allows the user to accurately manipulate steering angle and pedal control that is required to properly manage a simulated car, as opposed to digital control such as a keyboard.
 The relatively large range of motion further allows the user to more accurately apply the controls.
 Racing wheels have been developed for use with arcade games, game consoles, personal computers, and also for professional driving simulators for race drivers.

+History

+Racing wheels have long been a feature of arcade racing games, with a steering wheel typically part of the arcade cabinet.
+International Mutoscope Reel Company's electro-mechanical (EM) game Drive Mobile (1941) featured a steering wheel.
+Kasco's EM game Indy 500 (1968) featured a racing wheel and accelerator pedal.
+Atari's Gran Trak 10 (1974) was the first video game with a steering wheel.
+Sega's Out Run (1986) featured a hydraulic motion simulator cabinet with a force feedback racing wheel, a stick shift, and acceleration and brake pedals.

+In the home PC game market, racing wheels began appearing in the 1990s.
 One of the earliest racing wheels for the PC mass market was the Thrustmaster Formula T1, released in 1994.
 It had no force feedback, only some form of spring-based centering resistance proportional to the steering angle.
 Two of the earliest FFB wheels for the consumer PC market were the Microsoft Sidewinder Force Feedback Wheel, released in 1997, and the Logitech Wingman Formula Force.